DCA-in-MI/dca-in-mi.github.io/call_for_paper.md

 ## Call for Papers

 We invite submissions on papers related to Data Curation and Augmentation in Medical Imaging (see [Scope](#scope)).
-Selected papers will be presented in the poster session during the workshop.
+All accepted papers will be presented in the poster session during the workshop.
+Selected papers will be given the opportunity of an oral presentation.

 Papers should be submitted to one of three tracks: